 (Update in 2010: Originally, the free version was only packaged under the name AgentRansack, which was a little scary-sounding for some tastes.
 The makers finally offered a rebranding of the tool under the name File Locator Lite, though they still also offer it as AgentRansack, being the same product.
 The makers just seem to have a fondness for the "old" name so are going with both.)

-(Update in 2013: While I still most highly recommend FLL, I do want to add that if you're ONLY searching for files or folders by name, not content, there is a potentially better tool to consider.
+(Update in 2013: While I still recommend FLL most highly for nearly all search needs, I do want to add that if you're ONLY searching for files or folders by name, not content, then there is a potentially better (and still free) tool to consider for that need, called Ultrasearch.
+I use both at least weekly.
 See the added section at the end of this entry.)

-Sadly, some people may not ever do searching for files by name or content (or suffer productivity) simply because the available tools are so poor.
+Sadly, some people may not ever both to do such searching of files by name or content simply because the available tools are so poor.
 This one will change your mind!